MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/PSDesiredStateConfiguration.md

 Locale: en-US
 Module Guid: 779e0998-8c72-4567-89b5-49313fc15351
 Module Name: PSDesiredStateConfiguration
-ms.date: 09/14/2021
+ms.date: 12/13/2021
 schema: 2.0.0
 title: PSDesiredStateConfiguration
 ---
 # PSDesiredStateConfiguration Module

 ## Description
 This module contains cmdlets that designed to work with DSC Resources.
+PSDesiredStateConfiguration v3.0 is the version of DSC that is supported by Azure Guest Configuration.

 ## PSDesiredStateConfiguration Cmdlets

 ### [Configuration](Configuration.md)
 {{ Fill in the Description }}

+### ConvertTo-DscJsonSchema
+{{ Fill in the Synopsis }}

 ### [Get-DscResource](Get-DscResource.md)
 Gets the DSC resources present on the computer.